observ-vol-mgt/observ-vol-mgt/contrib/fetch-offline-data/instana/README.md

 > You can also specify the START_TIME and END_TIME in the format YYYY-MM-DDTHH:MM:SS to fetch data for a specific time window.
 > If you omit the --start and --end parameters, the script will fetch data for the last 24 hours by default.

+> You can also specify a QUERY string to limit fetching to subset of the instana snapshots
+> If you omit the --query parameters, the script will fetch data from all snapshots.

+> You can also specify a PLUGINS_FILTER string to limit fetching to regex instana plugins
+> If you omit the --plugins_filter parameters, the script will fetch data from all plugins.

 > You can also specify the OUTPUT_DIR to save the data into a specific directory.
 > If you omit the --output_dir parameter, the script will save the data into the current directory.